How to improve your credit to get a mortgage

 When it comes to getting a house on a mortgage, the first thing that you need to keep in your mind is how to adjust your finances to afford your monthly budget.
 If you’re looking for a house, you want to get the best deal possible.
 Your credit rating is a big driver, then your debt ratio and so on.

 Your credit rating is a quality indicator for lenders, for lack of a better term.
 A high score means payments have been made on time, low risk for this consumer to miss payments or default.
 This rating is affected by two things primarily: a) failure to pay on time (late payments or non-payments), b) high utilization of credit cards and line of credit (i.e. you’re maxed out).
 There are few things you can do to improve your credit score.

-One thing that most of the people do not realize about the bad credit rating is the fact that their credit card might act as the major culprit towards the credit score that they have.
-When you go out for shopping, make sure that, you do not cross the limit.
+One thing that most people do not realize about the bad credit rating is the fact that their credit card might act as the major culprit for the credit score that they have.
+When you go out shopping, make sure that you do not cross the limit.
 Getting too close to the card limit might also cause bad credit issues for you.
-For example, lets imagine that you have the limit of 10,000$ on your credit card.
-If you shop away worth 9999$, you might have to deal with an accumulation of debt leading to a bad credit score on your record.
+For example, let’s imagine that you have a limit of $10,000 on your credit card.
+If you shop away worth $9,999, you might have to deal with an accumulation of debt leading to a bad credit score on your record.

 When you pay your bills, try to make sure that you pay them in full amount!
 If you pay less than what you spent and let the remaining amount get carried forward for the next period, it causes debt to accumulate.
 Accumulated debt leads to high utilization, which in turn pulls down debt.

 This is straightforward.
 Pay your bills on time and do not miss payments.

 You can consolidate your debt through a financial expert or a broker.
 This lets you bundle payments together and establish a regular payment pattern.
 This will gradually raise your credit score and you will be able to qualify.